-19. Charitable promotions
+19. Charitable and fundraising promotions

-- 19.1.
-A "beneficiary" is a charity or organisation benefitting from a charitable promotion. - 19.2.
-A "charitable promotion" is any service which has the primary goal of benefiting a charitable organisation.
+19.1.
+A "beneficiary" is a charity or organisation benefitting from a charitable or fundraising promotion.

+- 19.2.
+A "charitable promotion" is any service which has the primary goal of benefiting a charitable organisation. - 19.2A.
+A "fundraising promotion" is any promotion to raise funds for a cause or an organisation.